 Regular meetings.
 Regular recurring meetings of the Board may be held at times determined by the Board and communicated to all Directors via posting to the Corporation’s central calendar, or such other means as approved by the Board.
 Notice of changes to regularly recurring meetings reflected on the Corporation central calendar shall be given with at least 24-hour notice prior to the new scheduled meeting time via direct notice, as described in Section 3.7(d) below.

 Special meetings.
 Any officer of the Corporation may call a special meeting, or if there are no officers currently in office, any Promoter Director may call a special meeting.
 The party calling a special meeting must provide direct notice (as described below) of the special meeting to all Directors no less than 72 hours prior to the special meeting.
+The notice must include a description of the purpose for the meeting.

 Direct Notice.
 Direct notice must be provided to all Directors for special meetings and as otherwise expressly required in these Bylaws.
-Direct notice means notice delivered by any instant means of personal communication, including but not limited to: email, text message, or facsimile.
+Direct notice means notice delivered by any recordable means of personal communication, including but not limited to email, text message, or facsimile.
 Direct notice may also be delivered by first class mail to a Director’s last known business address, however notices by mail must be sent at least five business days in advance of when notices sent via instant communications means would be required.

 Action by the Board.
-Before the Board can take action on any proposal at a meeting, such a proposal must have been posted to the appropriate mailing list not less than 72 hours prior to the commencement of the meeting (“the 72 Hour Rule”).
-The intent of the 72 Hour Rule is to ensure that all Directors are aware of actions that may be taken at any given Board meeting and to allow Directors sufficient time for discussion and consultation prior to a Board action.
-In short, the intention is to prevent surprises.
-This is not to say that a proposal, or a voteable item, cannot be amended during the course of discussion at a given Board meeting.
-However, any proposals or actions discussed in a Board meeting that did not comply with the 72 Hour Rule require unanimous vote of all disinterested Promoter Directors in good standing for approval (see Section 3.7(g)(iv)).
+Action by the Board, such as a binding vote, may only be taken at a regularly scheduled or special Board meeting.
+The sole exception to this is described in Section 3.7.f) Action without a Meeting.
+Any Promoter Director, designated alternate, or Officer may request Board action.

+Before the Board can take action to address a given issue, such issue and the action being requested (i.e. a binding vote) must be listed on the agenda for that meeting, with the agenda published no later than 48 hours before the beginning of the meeting.
+Posting the agenda to the relevant mailing list is considered sufficient publication.

+In the 48-hour interval prior to the meeting, or during the meeting itself, any Promoter Director or designated alternate may request that the issue being considered, along with the requested action, be tabled until the next regularly scheduled Board meeting.
+Such a tabling may occur only once.

+In the normal course of discussing the issue and considering the requested action, amendments to the proposed action may naturally arise.
+The chair may exercise his or her prerogative to reject such proposed amendments as being out of scope of the original issue being discussed.
+Such a rejection may be cured by the amender by raising the issue at a subsequent Board meeting with proper notice.

+Similarly, during a regularly scheduled Board meeting, an issue may be raised spontaneously and accompanied by a request for Board action.
+As above, the chair may exercise his or her prerogative to table such action until the next regularly scheduled Board meeting pending proper notification to the Board as described above.
+For example, the chair may exercise this prerogative if in his or her judgement inadequate time to prepare was provided or for any other reason.